shopware/docs/guides/plugins/plugins/administration/extending-services.md

 ## Reset Providers

-Another useful BottleJS is the [`resetProviders`](https://github.com/young-steveo/bottlejs#resetprovidersnames) function.
-This function is used to reset providers for the next reference to re-instantiate the provider.
+The [`resetProviders`](https://github.com/young-steveo/bottlejs#resetprovidersnames) function is used to reset providers for the next reference to re-instantiate the provider.
-You would do this to add decorators or middleware to your services after you have instantiated them.
+You need to do this to add decorators or middleware to shopware provided services after they are initially instantiated in the Shopware boot-process.

 ```javascript
 Shopware.Application.$container.resetProviders()